operator-playground-io/Keycloak-Operator-tile/tutorials/secure-node-application.md

 *  Create a realm with name 'myrealm'.

+*  Create realm roles : app_user and app_admin.
+Please refer "Create Realm Roles" tutorial.

 *  Create a client with name 'vanilla'.
-Use the following URL: http://##DNS.ip##:30300.
-Click on Roles tab and add 'user' and 'admin' roles.
+Use the following URL: http://##DNS.ip##:30300 as Root URL.
+Click on Roles tab of Client and add Roles: 'user' and 'admin'.

+   Note: Please refer "Define Client Role" section of "Create Client and configure it" Tutorial

-*  Create a regular user.
+*  Create a regular user with username say: employee1.
+Create credential for this user.
+You will need the username and password to log in into the application.

+*  Assign 'app_user' realm role to the new user(employee1).

+   Note: Please refer "Create Realm Roles" tutorial.

+*  Create an admin user with username say: employee2.
 You will need the user name and password to log in into the application.
-*  Assign 'user' role to the new user.

-   Note: Please refer "Define Client Role" section of "Create Client and configure it" Tutorial and "Create Realm Roles" tutorial.

-*  Create an admin user.
-You will need the user name and password to log in into the application.
+Create credential for this user.

-*  Assign 'admin' role to the new user.
+*  Assign 'app_admin' realm role to the new user(employee2).

-   Note: Please refer "Define Client Role" section of "Create Client and configure it" Tutorial and "Create Realm Roles" tutorial.
+   Note: Please refer "Create Realm Roles" tutorial.

 Once you complete the above steps, proceed with following steps to execute the sample application.